marksherriff/cs3240-s23-website/project.md

 * ["Great" Example from Fall 2020](https://docs.google.com/document/d/12a8MTkqiUZbnDIs-xRfmCQUb8ozs3jHamdcwp6fuqSc/edit?usp=sharing)
 * ["Good" Example from Fall 2020](https://docs.google.com/document/d/1RxUBAEFjk0HpQ1aFOOX830nenFBX_Idao3vRVBYop1A/edit?usp=sharing)

-__TEAM EVALS:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
-You can find the evaluation form her: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint-team-evaluations }})
+__Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
+You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})

-__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint-report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
+__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The main branch of your GitHub repo should be live on Heroku.

 ### Sprint 3: {{site.data.semesterinfo.sprint_3.goal}}